jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 predicts that A and B are independent, unless C is known.
 If we observe that, say,
 {%m%}P(A=\text{true}|B=\text{true}) > P(A=\text{true}){%em%}, then we can rule out that graph as a possible model.

-Usually we can narrow down the set of possible graphs to a handful of possibilities, but not always.
+Usually we can use observations like this to narrow down the set of possible graphs.
 With only 2 events to observe, there's no way to distinguish {%m%}A \rightarrow B{%em%} and {%m%}A \leftarrow B{%em%} just from the data.
 With 3 events that are all dependent, you can't distinguish between {%m%}A \rightarrow B \rightarrow C{%em%} and
 {%m%}A \leftarrow B \leftarrow C{%em%} and {%m%}A \leftarrow B \rightarrow C{%em%}.